-If you’re experiencing a heartbeat that seems too slow, too fast, or irregular, you could be having arrhythmias.
+If you’re experiencing a heartbeat that seems too slow, too fast, or irregular, you could be having an arrhythmia.
 Van H. De Bruyn, MD, offers personalized and expert cardiology care for men and women in Little Rock and the surrounding areas at Heart Rhythm Associates LLC.
-For expert diagnosis and treatment for heart arrhythmias in Central Arkansas, call Heart Rhythm Associates or schedule an appointment online today.
+For expert diagnosis and treatment for an heart arrhythmia in Central Arkansas, call Heart Rhythm Associates or schedule an appointment online today.

-Heart arrhythmias are a rhythm problem with your heart.
+Heart arrhythmia is an rhythm problem with your heart.
 These changes in your heartbeat occur when the electrical impulses controlling your heartbeat malfunction.

-One of the most common heart arrhythmias is atrial fibrillation.
+One of the most common type of an heart arrhythmia is an atrial fibrillation.
 This condition causes an irregular and rapid heartbeat that can increase your risk of serious health complications like heart failure and stroke.

 Sudden or frequent changes in your heartbeat can indicate a serious condition, so it’s important to seek medical attention as soon as possible.